Link-Building for SaaS: The Big Guide for 2025

 5. Get featured on podcasts

-Joining the podcast can raise your brand awareness tremendously, build up trust, and create a personal connection with your audience.
+Joining the podcast can raise your brand awareness (and your personal brand) tremendously, build up trust, and create a personal connection with your audience.
 Plus, you might get a few powerful backlinks, too.

-Pitch your participation to relevant podcasts, coming up with a topic that brings together their content strategy and your marketing goals.
+- Pitch your participation to relevant podcasts, coming up with a topic that brings together your marketing goals.

 For example, the Better Done Than Perfect podcast by Userlist invites guest speakers from the SaaS world to share insights on all things related to SaaS businesses.